mvolkmann/blog/src/smalltalk.md

 1. Click the method category "named colors" and note that one of the methods is "red".
 1. Back in the Inspect window, click in the bottom pane.
-1. Enter `self color: Color red` and press cmd-d (Do it).
+1. Enter `color := Color red` and "Do it".
-   TODO: Why doesn't the color change if you enter `color := Color red` instead?
-1. Note that the fill color of the morph changes to red.
+1. Note that the value displayed in the top right pane updates, but the fill color of the morph does not update.
+1. Enter `self color: Color red` and "Do it".
+   This time the value displayed in the top right pane updates AND the fill color of the morph updates.
+   The reason is that the `color:` method in the `BoxedMorph` class sends the `#redrawNeeded` message to `self` which triggers the morph to redraw itself with the updated color.

 ### Explore Windows